Kristina01111000/Drws_site/README.md

 	- make sure that non admins can't get into wp dashboard, (blocked by memberships app)

 next meeting on the 2nd
+for next call:
+	- pay pal issue solved?
+	- does the widget for 4 element course need an image?